watson/virtual-grid/README.md

   `process.stdout.columns`)
 - `height` - The total height of the viewport (defaults to `process.stdout.rows`)
 - `rows` - An array of rows.
-Each row is an array of `cell` objects.
+Each row is an array of `cell` objects
 - `onUpdate` - An optional function which will be called every time one of the cells have been updated